NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Output moon changes to chat --> Enabled
     - Display time as 24hr --> Disabled
     - Disable global illumination at night --> Disabled (Could enable, however, I prefer to modify this via Perfect Vision instead)
-    - Use Celsius --> Disabled
+    - Use celsius --> Disabled
     - Can players see the weather --> Disabled
     - Use Lunar Sanctions --> Disabled
 - [Cautious Gamemaster](https://foundryvtt.com/packages/CautiousGamemastersPack/) - Disables GM from speaking as PCs, hidden tokens automatically roll blind,